 The function holder performs its role at the level of VIG Holding as a solo company and the level of VIG Insurance Group.
-The duties of the compliance function are specified in an internal policy for VIG Holding and include, among other things, the requirements for the compliance function specified in the VAG.
+The duties of the compliance function are specified in an internal policy for VIG Holding and include, among other things, the requirements placed on the function by insurance supervision law.